-I Paid The Price For Disagreeing With Obasanjo On Third Term – Kalu - Independent Newspapers Limited — Nigeria Today
+What Obasanjo did to me for opposing his third term agenda – Kalu - Daily Post Nigeria — Nigeria Today

 |

-I Paid The Price For Disagreeing With Obasanjo On Third Term – Kalu

-Dr. Orji Uzor Kalu, a former governor of Abia State and chieftain of the ruling All Progressives Congress (APC) in this interview monitored in Abuja, speaks on his business travails under the administration of former President Olusegun Obasanjo, the …
+A former governor of Abia State and chieftain of the ruling All Progressives Congress (APC), Orji Uzor Kalu, says former President Olusegun Obasanjo punished him for refusing to support his 'third term' agenda.
+Kalu said Obasanjo, in retaliation of his …

 Nigeria, Morocco Pursue Joint Collaboration to Develop Creative Economy